mhanii/corolaria-ui/API_CONFIG.md

 # API Configuration Guide

-This document explains how to configure the API connection for the Coloraria UI application.
+This document explains how to configure the API connection for the Athen UI application.

 ## Environment Variables